scverse/scvi-tools/docs/index.md

 # Documentation

-`scvi-tools` (single-cell variational inference tools) is a package for end-to-end analysis of single-cell omics data primarily developed and maintained by the [Yosef Lab](https://yoseflab.github.io/) at UC Berkeley. `scvi-tools` has two components
+`scvi-tools` (single-cell variational inference tools) is a package for end-to-end analysis of single-cell omics data primarily developed and maintained by the [Yosef Lab](https://yoseflab.github.io/) at UC Berkeley and the Weizmann Institute of Science.
+`scvi-tools` has two components

 -   Interface for easy use of a range of probabilistic models for single-cell omics (e.g., scVI, scANVI, totalVI).
 -   Tools to build new probabilistic models, which are powered by PyTorch, PyTorch Lightning, and Pyro.